-But generally, if you’re an adult and one of your pupils — that black dot right in the middle of your eye — becomes larger or smaller, and you haven’t used eye drops, call your doctor.
+Generally, if you’re an adult and one of your pupils — that black dot right in the middle of your eye — becomes larger or smaller, and you haven’t used eye drops, call your doctor.

 Unequal pupil size can be a sign of serious problems.
-“It could be nothing or it could be an aneurysm, a tumor, a brain infection or a sign of a stroke,” says Taylor.
+“It could be nothing or it could be an aneurysm, a tumor, a brain infection or a sign of a stroke,” said Taylor.
 “The point is to get in so we can figure it out.”

 5. Eye pain

 Your eyes should never hurt, so any pain should be taken seriously.